Yared-Yemane/YouTube_clone/README.md

 # YouTube_clone
-YouTube clone with some modifications developed with pure HTML and CSS
+YouTube clone with some modifications, developed with pure HTML and CSS